swetasharma/sql/README.md

 Dont replicate vertically data.

+The rule of what we were trying to do was no vertical duplication of columns that has strings in them.
+It's okay to have vertical duplication  of columns that have integers.

 A foreign key is when a table has a  column containing a key that points to the primary key of another table.